lingdocs/pashto-inflector/src/lib/README.md

-# @lingdocs/ps-react
+# @lingdocs/inflect

-The core inflection engine with grammatical information and tools for processing LingDocs dictionary entries and Pashto text (@lingdocs/inflect) plus react components for displaying Pashto text, and phrase engine UI etc.
+The core inflection engine with grammatical information and tools for processing LingDocs dictionary entries and Pashto text.